Truthout: History

+Founding

+Truthout was founded in 2001 in the aftermath of the contentious 2000 United States presidential election.
+By 2006, the organization had thirty employees.

 Controversial reporting on Karl Rove

 On May 13, 2006, after Jason Leopold posted on Truthout that Karl Rove had been indicted by the grand jury investigating the Plame affair, Rove spokesman Mark Corallo denied the story, calling it "a complete fabrication".
 Truthout defended the story, saying on May 15 they had two sources "who were explicit about the information" published, and confirmed on May 25 that they had "three independent sources confirming that attorneys for Karl Rove were handed an indictment" on the night of May 12.
 The grand jury concluded without returning an indictment of Rove.

 In his memoir, Courage and Consequence, Rove addressed the Leopold article, writing that Leopold is a "nut with Internet access" and that "thirty-five reporters called [Rove's defense attorney] Luskin or Corallo to ask about the Truthout report."
 According to Rove, "[Special Counsel] Fitzgerald got a kick out of the fictitious account and e-mailed Luskin to see how he felt after such a long day."

 Jason Leopold continued to write investigative pieces for Truthout through 2014; he joined Vice News that year.